 If you're experiencing difficulty reaching orgasm, it can be frustrating for you and your partner.
 Plus, concentrating on climax can make the problem worse.

-Most couples aren't experiencing the headboard-banging, van-rocking intercourse that appears on TV and in the movies.
+Most couples aren't experiencing the headboard-banging, earth-shaking sex that appears on TV and in the movies.
 So try to reframe your expectations.
 Focus on mutual pleasure, instead of orgasm.
-You may find that a sustained pleasure plateau is just as satisfying as real climax.
+You may find that a sustained pleasure plateau is just as satisfying as orgasm.